 The category of expenses depends on the nature of the entity’s business.

-For Entities exclusively into the Marketing/Product Sales (not manufacturing), the Travel expense of a Salesman is a direct expense.
+For Entities exclusively in Marketing/Product Sales (not manufacturing), the Travel expense of a Salesman is a direct expense.
 That’s because those expenditures drive the business operations of the entity.

 For Entities not falling into the above category, those travel expenses fall into the Marketing Expenses category, which is an indirect expense.
 Therefore, it depends on the business category in which the entity operates.